Alva-Theaters/Sorcerer-Public/README.md

 # Public Window Only
-Public-facing window into Sorcerer's architecture
+Public-facing window into Sorcerer's architecture.
+Gain access to the full repository at sorcerer.alvatheaters.com.

 <!--
 Following Blender's lead on this, keeping this short and concise.
 Seems like a good idea